diaspora/diaspora/README.markdown

     # For Github project pages:
     git clone git@github.com:username/project.git _deploy
-    rake init_deploy[gh-pages]
+    rake config_deploy[gh-pages]

     # For Github user/organization pages:
     git clone git@github.com:username/username.github.com _deploy
-    rake init_deploy[master]
+    rake config_deploy[master]

     # Now to deploy, you'll run
-    rake push
+    rake deploy

-The `init_deploy` rake task takes a branch name as an argument and creates a [new empty branch](http://book.git-scm.com/5_creating_new_empty_branches.html), adds an initial commit, and pushes it to the origin remote.
+The `config_deploy` rake task takes a branch name as an argument and creates a [new empty branch](http://book.git-scm.com/5_creating_new_empty_branches.html), and adds an initial commit.
 This prepares your branch for easy deployment.
-The `rake push` task copies the generated blog from the `public` directory to the `_deploy` directory, adds new files, removes old files, sets a commit message, and pushes to Github.
+The `rake deploy` task copies the generated blog from the `public` directory to the `_deploy` directory, adds new files, removes old files, sets a commit message, and pushes to Github.
-Then Github will queue your site for publishing (which usually occurs within minutes).
+Github will queue your site for publishing (which usually occurs instantly or within minutes if it's your first commit).

 ## License
 (The MIT License)